11 Ways To Make Working From Home Work For You

 I personally find it puts me in better work mode if I dress semi-business casual, taking the time to put on jewelry that goes with my ensemble.
 I admit, my boss (me!) is pretty lax on the dressing point, so no makeup (thankfully) is required.

-5. Make yourself comfortable.
+5. Make yourself comfortable when working from home.

 On the flip side, we work-at-home folk do have the advantage of being able to dress as we please, and that can range from sweats to jeans to skirts.

-Bring your personality into your work space.
+Bring your personality into your workspace.
 As I’m writing this, I’m looking at a small oil painting I found in Santa Fe, a bronze horse, and a metal sculpture of a moose.
 Whatever works for you!

 Create a space you want to go into each day, and you’ll bring some esthetic delight to your work.